Potty and toilet training

 Sit your child on the toilet or potty when you think they are likely to have a bowel movement and encourage them to push down gently.
 To encourage this, try making your child laugh or to blow into a toy or whistle.

 If nothing happens, say nothing and try again a bit later.

-toilet when you or family members go, to show the child what is expected.
+If it is acceptable to your family, take your child into the toilet when you or family members go, to show the child what is expected.
 It may take much longer than with other children, so be patient.

 Some will use it as a way of getting attention, because they are extremely upset and agitated., or because they have learnt they are rewarded for such behaviour by being given a nice warm bath.